wo3kie/cxxDojo/README.md

 ### enumerate_view.cpp
 Implement a simple version of `std::enumerate_view`.
 From [cppreference](https://en.cppreference.com/w/cpp/ranges/enumerate_view.html) the `enumerate_view` is a range adaptor that takes a view and produces a view of tuples which holds: the value which is a zero-based index of the element of underlying sequence, and the reference to the underlying element.

-### fdm.cpp
-Implement a program demonstrating a Finite Difference Method to calculate differential equation.

 ### filter_view.cpp
 Implement a simple version of `std::filter_view`.
 From [cppreference](https://en.cppreference.com/w/cpp/ranges/filter_view.html) the `filter_view` is a range adaptor that represents view of an underlying sequence with only the elements that satisfy the predicate.